Lessons from Formally Verified Deployed Software Systems (Extended version): The systems: Descriptions

 \subsubsection{Components}

-Cocon involves five types of stakeholders.
-Each of them has a specific role.
-CoCon supports 45 operations, some of them applicable by certain kind of stakeholders only.
-These operations are divided into 5 categories: (creation, update, nondestructive update, reading, listing).
-Besides, a conference go through 7 phases (No-Phase, Setup, Submission, Bidding, Reviewing, Discussion, Notification and Closing).
+Cocon involves five types of stakeholders, each with a specific role.
+It supports 45 operations, some open to some stakeholders only.
+They are divided into 5 categories: creation, update, nondestructive update, reading, listing.
+A conference goes through 7 phases: No-Phase, Setup, Submission, Bidding, Reviewing, Discussion, Notification, Closing.